-Understanding Batch Code Numbers
+Understanding Batch Code Numbers and Their Role in Manufacturing

 A batch code number is a unique identifier assigned to a specific group of products manufactured under the same conditions.
 These codes play a crucial role in product traceability, quality control, and regulatory compliance across various industries.
 They are essential in sectors such as pharmaceuticals, cosmetics, food, and beverages, ensuring product safety and facilitating recalls when necessary.